 I thought about my love for writing, and writing for myself, and how much I had been neglecting it in the past while.

 Next, Milligan said that only when the pain of not pursuing your passion hurts more than making time in your life for that passion – then that’s when you know it’s time to start putting in the time to achieve your goals.

 Something in that line struck lightening into my soul.
-I love to write – so why, since I obtained that little piece of paper (worth $40,000 I should add) that says I’m actually good at it – have I pushed it to the wayside?
+I love to write – so why, since I obtained that little piece of paper that says I’m actually good at it – have I pushed it to the wayside?

 It might be lack of time management, it might be a busy job, or it might just be going out too much with my friends … but I know the real culprit.
 It’s fear.
 Fear of what others would think of my thoughts, of my writing ability, of just about anything that’s beyond my control.
-Even a fear of what former classmates would think, as our program was intensely competitive.
+Even a fear of what former classmates would think.

 So, without meaning this to be, I just wrote my first ramble.